cnjinhao/nana-handbook/Nana Handbook.md

 }
 ```

-It send the text "Hello World!" and a newline/line flush(endl) to the console for output and disply.
+It sends the text "Hello World!" and a newline/line flush(endl) to the console for output and disply.

 Let's start a HelloWorld program with Nana.